 1. Are you solving a problem that is faced worldwide?

 Every time you read a blog post, ask yourself why you’re doing it.

-Most of the time you’re reading a post in order to become better at something!
+You’re reading a post most of the time to become better at something!

-Note the last 5 questions you’ve entered in Google Search.
+Note the last five questions you’ve entered in Google Search.
 If we consider a few questions that people type in Google, they’ll be something like this.